 For a comprehensive eye exam our eye doctors will determine your prescription for eyeglasses or contact lenses, as well as checking your eyes for common eye diseases, assess how your eyes work together as a team and evaluate them as an indicator of your overall health.

 For vision insurance purposes an eye exam is more broadly known as an Annual Vision Wellness Examination.
-For those who only have medical insurance please look at the medical eye exam listed below.

 Contact Lens Exam/Fitting

 For the contact lens exam our eye doctors will examine the front surface of the eye, where the contact lens would sit and discuss the best contact lens option for you.
-If you are wearing contacts for the first time, the optometrist will coach you on safe insertion and removal techniques for the contact lens.
+If you are wearing contacts for the first time, the optometrist/technician will coach you on safe insertion and removal techniques for the contact lens.

 The exam also includes discussion for proper contact lens handling and care to avoid and minimize risk of potential ocular diseases.